python/mypy/docs/source/getting_started.rst

 ****************

-Mypy supports many command line options that you can use to tweak how mypy behaves.
-They are documented in :ref:`command-line`.
+Mypy supports many command line options that you can use to tweak how mypy behaves: see :ref:`command-line` for more details.

 For example, suppose you want to make sure *all* functions within your codebase are using static typing and make mypy report an error if you add a dynamically-typed function by mistake.
 You can make mypy do this by running mypy with the ``--disallow-untyped-defs`` flag.

-One particularly useful command is the ``--strict`` flag.
-Running ``$ mypy --strict program.py`` will enable many (though not all) of the available strictness options (including ``--disallow-untyped-defs``).
+Another potentially useful flag is ``--strict``, which enables many (thought not all) of the available strictness options -- including ``--disallow-untyped-defs``.

-This flag is very helpful if you're starting a new project from scratch and want to maintain a high degree of type safety in your codebase from day one.
-However, this flag will probably be too aggressive if you are trying to add static types to a large existing codebase -- see :ref:`existing-code` for more suggestions on what to do in this case.
+This flag is mostly useful if you're starting a new project from scratch and want to maintain a high degree of type safety from day one.
+However, this flag will probably be too aggressive if you either plan on using many untyped third party libraries or are trying to add static types to a large, existing codebase.
+See :ref:`existing-code` for more suggestions on how to handle the latter case.

 Next steps
 **********